 tiropitakia savory cheese puffs + phyllo dough tutorial

-This a very old passed many generations down Greek recipe.
-This is one of the originals!!
-Whether you make larger pieces as a main dish, or smaller pieces as appetizers... you can rest assure, guests and family will completely devour your plate!!!!
-The buttery flavor, combined with the savory cheese is alway's a winner no matter what occasion!!
-I thought that I would provide a tutorial for the phyllo dough.
-It's one of the baker's best friend's!!
-However, since noone really shows you what to do with it, unless your born into it, lol.
-It can be scary!!
-Dont' be scared.
-If you love your phyllo dough, it will love you back and make you look like you fussed for hours!!
-Very easy pastry dough to work with once you realize you can't work with it "frozen"!!!
+This is a very old, passed down many generations, Greek recipe.
+This is one of the originals!
+Whether you make larger pieces as a main dish or smaller pieces as appetizers, guests and family will devour their plates.
+The buttery flavor, combined with savory cheese, is always a winner.
+I thought I would provide a tutorial for the phyllo dough.
+It's one of the baker's best friends.
+Don't be scared.
+If you love your phyllo dough, it will love you back and make you look like you fussed for hours.
+A very easy pastry dough to work with once you realize you can't work with it frozen.

 Blue Ribbon Recipe